davidjguru/davidjguru.github.io/_posts/2019-11-26-Introduction-to-drupal-backend-drupal-day-spain-2019.md

 --locale=en \
 --yes
 ```
 As tools, I have installed the version of VSCode that is compiled without telemetry (VSCodium does not send your usage data to Microsoft) but at the interface and extension level there are no significant differences with VSCode.
 Also two web browsers, the whole structure to run Docker and Docker Composer and in a complementary way DDEV to work with pre-cooked containers of fast deployment in local environments.
-Finally, two text editors (Gedit - visual- and Vim -consola-) and a MySQLWorkbench graphical database client, for the reason of not scaring people who enter Drupal too much- with prompt and commands.
+Finally, two text editors (Gedit - visual- and Vim -prompt-) and a MySQLWorkbench graphical database client, for the reason of not scaring people who enter Drupal too much- with prompt and commands.

 ### System
 ```